New York Paycheck Calculator Guide

 | Over $50,000 | 3.876% |

-Yonkers Surcharge: Yonkers residents also pay a local income tax — a 1.95975% surcharge on the NY state tax (if you work in Yonkers) or 0.5% surcharge if you live in Yonkers and work elsewhere.
+Yonkers residents face an additional local tax — a 1.95975% surcharge on your NY state tax if you work in Yonkers, or a 0.5% surcharge if you live in Yonkers but work elsewhere.

 New York & NYC Take-Home Pay by Salary